Fastly to Move Its Listing from NYSE to Nasdaq

 About FSLY

 Fastly, Inc. provides a programmable edge cloud platform that helps the world’s brands deliver online experiences through edge compute, delivery, security, and observability offerings, improving site performance, and enhancing security at a global scale.
 The Company enables developers to deliver secure Websites and apps.
 The edge cloud is a category of Infrastructure as a Service (IaaS) that enables developers to build, secure, and deliver digital experiences at the edge of the Internet.
-The Company’s products and services includes Programmable Edge Platform, Network Services, Security, Compute, Observability, and Services.
-Its Network services include content delivery network, video / streaming, load balancing, image optimization, and origin connect.
-Its Security service includes Next-Gen WAF, bot management, DDoS protection, and others.
-The Company’s professional services include network services, managed security service, and response security service.
+Its network services include content delivery network, video / streaming, load balancing, image optimization, and origin connect.
+Its object storage is an Amazon S3-compatible large object storage solution that works seamlessly with both its CDN and Compute services.
+Its security service includes Next-Gen WAF, bot management, DDoS protection, and others.
+The Company’s professional services include network services, managed security services, and response security services.

 About the author